PhysiCell-Tools/python-loader/man/HOWTO.md

 Besides the python3 core library, this code has only matplotlib, numpy, pandas, scipy, and vtk library dependencies.\
 The pyMCDS class evolved into the pcdl.TimeStep class, which has additionally anndata dependency, which makes the library slightly heavier but much more powerful for downstream data analysis.
 Apart from that, pcdl offers the pcdl.TimeSeries class to handle the mcds snapshots from an entire PhysiCell run, and a set of functions that can be run straight from the command line, without even having to fire up a python3 shell.
-Future branch version 4 will abandon this ancient library structure to become more concise.
+Finally, branch version 4 broke with this ancient library structure because it is just out of time to run the code like this.\
-Don't fear. pyMCDS.py is there to last.
+Stay assured, if you like pyMCDS.py, it is there to last.
 We will keep on maintaining pyMCDS.py from branch version 3.